Grow Your Wealth and Leave a Legacy For Future Generations

 Step 2: Step out of your comfort zone.

-Begin to generate ideas for the future that stretch the limits of your imagination.
+Generate ideas for the future that stretch the limits of your imagination.
 Do you want to own your dream home?
 Live abroad with your family in the summer?
 Retire early?
 Make generous donations to support a cause?
 Come up with ideas that are so big that they feel uncomfortable.
 You’ll know you’re pushing your edge when you begin to think: ”Who am I to think I deserve so many wonderful things in life?”

 Example: And that house should have an Olympic-sized swimming pool.

-Step 3: Write down your dreams — or find images that resonate with you.
+Step 3: Write down your dreams—or find images that resonate with you.

 Record your thoughts in a journal or make a vision board.
 Choose a method that supports your creativity.